Recurring dream: Possible explanations for recurring dreams

-Gestaltist dream theory - This theory views recurrent dreams as representing the person's current state of psychic imbalance.
+Gestaltist dream theory views recurrent dreams as representing the person's current state of psychic imbalance.
 By bringing this imbalance to consciousness through the recurrent dream, it is possible for the person to restore their self-balance.

 Freud believed that recurrent traumatic dreams showed expressions of neurotic repetitive compulsions.

 Jung believed that recurrent dreams played an important role in the integration of the psyche.

 Culturalist dream theory, brought to light by Bonime in 1962, holds that recurrent dreams represent that it will most certainly come true, without a lack of positive change or development in a person's personality.

 Lucid dream theory holds that some people dream in recurrent form and it is a normal phenomenon.

 Treatment methods for recurring dreams

 Practicing relaxation techniques and imagery exercises before going to sleep is a popular treatment suggestion.
 By imagining the dream and an intentional task to be carried out during the dream, the person will remember to carry out that task when they are actually dreaming.
 Then, when it occurs in the dream it will act as a prerehearsal cue in order to remind the person that they are dreaming, where they then can interact with the dream imagery.
 Once this is achieved, they can consult with their therapist for the best way to modify their recurrent dream to make it less traumatizing.
 There are several different proposals suggested to go about doing this.

-Confront and conquer the feared scene, suggested by Garfield in 1974.

-Alter a small aspect of the dream, suggested by Halliday in 1982.